yandex-cloud/docs/en/_includes/vm-ssh-prepare-key.md

 1. Launch the PuTTYgen app.

 1. Select **RSA** for the type of pair to generate and set the length to `2048`.
-Click **Generate** and move the mouse in the field above it until the key creation is complete.
+Click **Generate** and move the cursor in the field above it until key creation is complete.

    ![ssh_generate_key](../compute/_assets/ssh-putty/ssh_generate_key.png)